 If you want to reinstall Matomo (Piwik) please see How can I reinstall Matomo?
 Can I keep the existing data?

 How can I move Matomo from one server to another, also migrating the data from one mysql server to another?

-To move Matomo (Piwik) from one server to another, you need to move the php files, as well as the database to another MySQL server.
+To move Matomo (Piwik) from one server to another, you need to move all the Matomo files (the whole directory containing Matomo files), as well as the database to another MySQL server.

 Often when you want to migrate one or more websites from one Matomo (Piwik) instance to another, the easiest solution is to use the SiteMigration plugin.